Skip to main content

 Artist: LJ Harvey

-Description of artwork: The paw paw and mango tree relief panels, designed by Louis J Harvey, are considered to be reflective of the arts and crafts movement that occurred at the turn of the century.
+Description of artwork: Louis J. Harvey designed paw paw and mango tree panels, reflecting the arts and crafts movement of the early 1900s.

 Date of installation: 1909